intermine/neo4j/README.md

 # Neo4j

 Project to develop Neo4j as the backing store for InterMine.
+Hosted on Heroku at http://intermine-neo4jwebapp.herokuapp.com/.

 This repository contains following two sub-projects.

 - **intermine-neo4j** contains the packages for Neo4j metadata management, PathQuery to Cypher conversion and data loaders for InterMine Neo4j database.